Rocket Raccoon is a Marvel Comics character created by Bill Mantlo and Keith Giffen, first appearing in Marvel Preview #7 (dated Summer 1976).

 - Jerk with a Heart of Gold: He can be a sarcastic prick but he is still good-hearted.
 He genuinely cares about his teammates and will never give up on them.

-- The Lancer: Second in command of the team.
+- The Lancer: Second in command of the Guardians (in as much as anyone "commands" the Guardians).

 - Laser-Guided Amnesia: All his memories of Halfworld were erased when he left.
 He recovers them when he returns.